pjmartinez/TFM_UM-eqtls/README.md

 **Finally, the obtained counts for each sample will we used as input for the downstream eQTL analysis.**

 # Variant Calling
-In this part will be obtain the genetic variation in the target cultivars.
+In this part we will obtain the genetic variation in the target cultivars.
 This part is also an introduction to the basics of variant calling from high-throughput, short-read sequencing data.
 A useful (if dated) review of the underlying concepts is [Nielsen et al. 2011](https://www.nature.com/articles/nrg2986) in Nature Reviews Genetics.

 ## 3.1 Prepare a reference genome
 The first step is to prepare the reference genome.
 Most software packages that align short-read sequencing data to, or otherwise manipulate a reference genome require that genome to be indexed in some way.
 We will generate indexes using both `bwa` and `samtools`.